-Coronavirus has not left any section of society from suffering financially, socially, and emotionally.
-The COVID-19 impact can be felt in every stratum of the society irrespective of the economic status.
+The coronavirus has not left any section of society from suffering financially, socially, and emotionally.
+The COVID-19 impact can be felt in every stratum of society irrespective of economic status.

 These are some of the significant negative effects of the pandemic on the content marketing sector:

 ● Loss of big clients

 Some of the content is creating, and marketing companies were gearing up to get big clients for their operations.
 However, they got badly hit by the COVID-19 pandemic and lost all clients who were in the process of becoming their loyal customers.